CIBC-Internal/python/Doc/howto/unicode.rst

 UTF-8 has several convenient properties:

 1. It can handle any Unicode code point.
-2. A Unicode string is turned into a string of bytes containing no embedded zero bytes.
+2. A Unicode string is turned into a sequence of bytes containing no embedded zero bytes.
 This avoids byte-ordering issues, and means UTF-8 strings can be processed by C functions such as ``strcpy()`` and sent through protocols that can't handle zero bytes.